Loco

 Differentiate Loco from mass-market platforms by focusing on curation, maker stories, and personal connection.

-Create simple, low-friction seller onboarding that feels easy even for non-technical users.
+Create simple, low-friction seller and shopper onboarding that feels easy even for non-technical users.

 Help shoppers feel confident buying from small, lesser-known sellers.